avanetten/yoltv4/README.md

 ### 2. Test

-The easiest method is to edit _yoltv4/configs/yoltv4_test.yaml_ to include the correct variables, and then simply run _
+The easiest method is to edit _yoltv4/configs/yoltv4_test.yaml_ to include the correct variables, and then simply run:

 	.\test.sh

-Alternately, on can run testing in parts, as detailed below
+Alternately, on can run testing in parts, as detailed below:

 #### A. Prepare Data